The Blue Lagoon (1923 film): Filming

 In late November 1922, it was reported that The Blue Lagoon was nearing completion.
 Promotional photographs showcasing the movie were dispatched to England, creating anticipation among the audience.
 After filming for The Blue Lagoon, the production quickly moved to The Reef of Stars, a motion picture based on another story by Stacpoole.
 Notably, this film also featured Molly Adair in a prominent role.

 In its issue dated 1 February 1923, The Bioscope announced that the International Variety and Theatrical Agency (IVTA) had just received the film negative of The Blue Lagoon from African Film Productions.
 It was stated that work was underway for trade shows.
 The film was lauded as a new and captivating form of screen entertainment, particularly the sections featuring the tropical island and lagoon.
 The film’s popularity was expected to attract audiences at all screenings.
-It was noted that no studio-built settings were used, maintaining authenticity as all outdoor scenes were filmed on a small equatorial islet.
+It was noted that no studio-built settings were used, maintaining authenticity, as all outdoor scenes were filmed on a small equatorial islet.

 While filming, Molly Adair met Arthur James Siggins, a New Zealand-born policeman.
 They fell in love and got married.
 Molly then decided to give up her film career and accompany her husband on his numerous expeditions, which included long journeys across the country.
 Their daughter, Jillian, who later changed her name to Jill Adams after marriage in 1951, became a well-known model and actress, often referred to as "Britain's Marilyn Monroe."

 Release

 The Blue Lagoon was released at the Bijou cinema in Johannesburg on 5 February 1923.
 It was planned to be shown for only three days; however, due to its immense popularity, the Bijou extended the screening to six days.
-This decision attracted huge crowds and generated a lot of excitement among viewers.
+This decision attracted giant crowds and generated a lot of excitement among viewers.

-It is a splendid film and a happy realisation of my work.
+"It is a splendid film and a happy realisation of my work.
 I am very delighted with the results, and think Arthur Pusey's work is excellent.
 Miss Molly Adair is very fine; she is an awfully pretty girl, and a clever actress.
 The two children are very charming indeed, and the scenes with the baby are wonderful.
 I hate the usual studio film with obvious "built-up" sets, which never succeed in getting the requisite atmosphere.

 The Blue Lagoon is the genuine article, with superb scenery taken on the actual locations indicated in my story.
 I was very much impressed by the management of the native crowds and the episode of "The Stone Man."
-The love scenes, in acting and photography, are the best I have ever seen in my life.
+The love scenes, in acting and photography, are the best I have ever seen in my life."